Goal-Driven Reward by Video Diffusion Models for Reinforcement Learning: Experiments

 \paragraph{Implementation details.} We utilize the pretrained CogVideoX-5B-I2V video generation model as a visual prior for goal-conditioned learning.
 The 3D VAE encoder of CogVideoX-5B-I2V maps RGB videos into a compressed latent space.
-During initialization, we process the demonstration video generated by CogVideoX-5B-I2V at 480$\times$480 resolution, then encode it into a 16-frame latent sequence using the VAE encoder.
-Each latent frame has the shape (4, $h$/8, $w$/8), where $h$ and $w$ are the original spatial dimensions.
-During online interaction, every 128 steps, historic frames are encoded with the same VAE encoder to obtain the current latent sequence.
-The latent representation is flattened, and the cosine similarity between the current latent and the goal latent is used as the reward signal.
-The Forward-Backward network is trained using a forward–backward prediction loss together with orthogonal regularization, with a learning rate of 1e-4 and a soft target update rate of 0.01.
-This goal image is encoded into a 384-dimensional goal feature using a frozen DINOv3-ViT-S/16+ model.
-For the first 100k steps, the FB network is trained using transitions sampled from the replay buffer.
-After 100k steps, its parameters are frozen, and the network is used to compute rewards.
-This stabilizes the estimate of the reward in the later stages of the training.
+Concretely, the demonstration video generated by CogVideoX-5B-I2V at 480$\times$480 resolution, then encoded it into a 16-frame latent sequence using the VAE encoder.
+The shape of each latent frame is (4, $h$/8, $w$/8), where $h$ and $w$ denote the original spatial dimensions.
+During online interaction, every 128 steps, historic frames are encoded with the 3D VAE encoder to obtain the current latent sequence.
+The latent representation is flattened, and the cosine similarity between the current latent and the goal latent is employed as the video-level reward.
+The goal image is encoded into a 384-dimensional goal feature using a frozen DINOv3 model.
+During the initial 100k steps, the FB network is trained using transitions sampled from the replay buffer.
+Subsequently, the parameters of the FB network are frozen and the network is used to compute frame-level rewards, thereby stabilizing reward estimation in the later stages of training.